bwhmather/python-mnemonicode/README.rst

 Usage
 -----

-Python mnemonicode exposes four functions: py:function:`mnformat` and py:function:`mnparse` for handling conversions to and from formatted strings, and py:function:`mnencode` and py:function:`mndecode` for working with lower level lists of tuples of words.
+Python mnemonicode exposes four functions: `mnformat` and `mnparse` for handling conversions to and from formatted strings, and `mnencode` and `mndecode` for working with lower level lists of tuples of words.

 String encoding